 How to get a higher interest rate for your bank savings

 Zero interest rates have a significant impact on people’s savings, pensions and investment yields.
-How can you act now to get the highest interest rate possible for your savings?
-[Contributed by Raisin]
+This article explains how you can act now to get the highest interest rate possible for your savings.

 How to get the most out of your savings

 Today we all live in this new reality of negative interest rates, as central banks around Europe have been lowering reference interest rates into negative figures these last years, a strategy designed to spur lending, inflation and economic activity in the crisis-hit European Union.
 By mid-2016, some 500 million people in a quarter of the world economy were exposed to negative rates.
 Yields also fell into negative figures on government bonds worldwide, meaning investors are accepting to lose money on their deposits in order to invest in a secure investment.

 Savings and bank deposits comprise a significant portion of financial assets of European residents — who hold more than EUR 10 trillion in current and savings accounts — yet the returns European savers receive today from their banks is barely enough to cover inflation.
 While many banks are not yet passing on negative rates to their retail customers, quite a few institutional investors are receiving zero percent or negative returns on bonds and bank deposits.